awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 1. Choose **Run**\.

    After completing these steps, check your logs in CloudWatch to ensure you are receiving the metrics, logs, or Windows event logs you expect\.
 If you are satisfied with the results, you can optionally [Store CloudWatch Agent Configuration Settings in Parameter Store](#monitoring-cloudwatch-agent-store-config)\.
-If the migration is not successful or the results are not as expected, you can [Roll Back to Log Collection with the SSM Agent](#monitoring-cloudwatch-agent-roll-back)\.
+If the migration is not successful or the results are not as expected, you can [Roll Back to Log Collection with SSM Agent](#monitoring-cloudwatch-agent-roll-back)\.

 ## Store CloudWatch Agent Configuration Settings in Parameter Store<a name="monitoring-cloudwatch-agent-store-config"></a>